Subscribe to our weekly newsletter

-- This holiday gift guide will help you shop for the NASA fan on your list.
+- This gift guide will help you shop for the NASA fan on your list.

 - From socks to laser projectors, there is something for space fans of all ages.

 Long before we had the technology to go, humans have been dreaming of space and everything beyond our sky.
 Gazing at the stars, watching astronauts travel to the moon, and seeing machines launched to distant rocks and planets has inspired many to want to learn more about astronomy and to pursue careers in science.
-Those space fans deserve something special this holiday season, and we have just the things for them.
+Those space fans deserve something special, and we have just the things for them.

 Everyone needs socks, but only the coolest people deserve these space themed novelty socks.
 This four-pack features rockets, a diagram of the solar system, a fun math design, and an astronaut posing on the moon.
 If you have to keep your feet on the ground, you might as well do it in style.

 Switch things up from the classic blue NASA logo and gift someone a new tee with a throwback feel.
 The graphic on this officially licensed Popfunk tee looks to be inspired by the 1980s, the decade that saw the Space Shuttle Discovery launched into orbit for the first time.